 This is hardly surprising, but sad nonetheless.
-Even though Radio Shack hasn’t sold its own computers since 1993, it was still a direct link back to the TRS‑80.
-Radio Shack’s demise will leave only Apple as the last remaining company responsible for the “1977 trinity” of the Radio Shack TRS‑80, Apple II, and the Commodore PET.
+Even though Radio Shack hasn’t sold its own computers since the early 1990’s, it was still a direct link back to the TRS-80.
+Radio Shack’s demise will leave only Apple as the last remaining company responsible for the “1977 trinity” (as BYTE put it in 1995) of the Radio Shack TRS-80, Apple II, and the Commodore PET.

 Curiously, this isn’t the first time Radio Shack has faced bankruptcy.
 Radio Shack began in 1921 when Theodore and Milton Deutschmann started a single store and mail-order business in Boston, Massachusetts.
 It sold amateur radio equipment but soon expanded into selling more types of electronics products.
 Radio Shack became known for its catalog and opened more stores, for a total of nine stores by the 1960’s.
 But bad management decisions led to Radio Shack facing a $4 million loss and probable bankruptcy by 1962.

 In 1962, Charles Tandy, the head of Tandy Corporation, bought Radio Shack for $300,000 and relocated it to Fort Worth, Texas.
 In just a decade, Tandy turned an essentially bankrupt company with nine stores into the largest electronics chain in the country with thousands of stores.
 This remarkable turnaround ultimately resulted in the introduction of the TRS-80 in 1977.